When you donate to CCHS where does that money go?

 There are certain legal requirements from the department of agriculture for animal shelters, like having an air exchanger that cycles the air in our dog room and the rest of the building.
 These are expensive and they require a lot of maintenance.
 We also had to replace it in the last few years, as our old one was not working like it should.

-We also had to replace our furnace in the last year.
+We also had to replace our furnace in the a couple years ago.
 We of course want to make sure all our critters stay cozy warm!
 Speaking of cozy warm, you also may notice sometimes our dogs are sleeping on the concrete floor.
 Don’t worry, we actually have heated floors, so even when we have blanket eaters who can’t have blankets, they still stay nice and warm through the winter.

 In the past couple years we also had to replace a couple sinks that were getting old and leaky.